 Claiming a dependent

-Claiming someone as a dependent on your tax return generally reduces your taxes, since it usually allows you to exempt more income from taxation and may make you eligible for tax breaks.
+Claiming someone as a dependent on your tax return generally reduces your taxes.
 To claim someone besides a child as a dependent, though, certain conditions must be met:

 - The person must either live with you all year or be on the Internal Revenue Service (IRS) list of relatives who do not have to live with you to be your dependent (this includes parents, siblings, nieces and nephews, and others)

 - The person cannot earn more than a certain amount of income (As of the 2022 tax year, it was $4,400 a year)

 - You must pay more than half the cost of supporting the person

 When costs are shared

 In some cases, a taxpayer’s situation may meet all the conditions for claiming someone as a dependent, except for the last one—providing more than half the support.
 For example, a group of siblings might all chip in to pay the costs of supporting an aging parent.
 One of them might bear the bulk of the responsibility for “Dad,” including having him living in her home, but she cannot claim him as a dependent because she doesn’t pay the majority of the costs herself.
 That’s where Form 2120 comes in.

 What’s on Form 2120?

 When you attach Form 2120 to your return, you are acknowledging that you do not pay more than half the cost of supporting a person, but that the people with whom you share the cost are allowing you to claim that person as a dependent.
 Everyone who contributes at least 10% of the cost of care for the dependent must give you a signed statement giving up any right to claim the person as a dependent.
 On the form, you must identify all of these people by name, address and Social Security number.